wp-plugins/woocommerce-bulk-discount/trunk/readme.txt

 == Upgrade Notice ==

 = 1.0.1 =
+There are major code changes.
+Upgrading recommended as soon as possible.

+= 1.0.1 =
 This version has minor change in code without any noticeable impact.

 = 1.0 =